mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If I work with a design agency in the future, I'll insist on using a tool that lets us share a view of billable hours as they happen.
 The information is too valuable to delay for weeks, as it prevents me from identifying mismatches in expectations.

+### Avoid being the smallest client

+Oh, I'm getting service reserved for large clients.
+But I'm not getting the service for small clients.
+I was constantly getting deprioritized in favor of their larger clients.
+When I finally switched a retainer, they didn't know how to work with me at that scale.

 ### Start hourly, then switch to retainer

-The agency I'm working with offers both hourly and retainer plans.
-With hourly, I can buy a block of 30 hours up front, and then the agency works with me until they've consumed those hours.
-With a retainer plan, I commit to a certain number of hours every month, with a minimum of 40 hours per month.
-It's a 20% discount from the hourly rate, but unused hours don't roll over, and I have to give 28 days' notice to cancel.

-What I didn't realize is that hourly clients can go months starved of resources.
-I started working with the agency in October, and the work was great for two months but took a massive nosedive in December.

-At the time, I thought it was just a holiday slowdown, but when it continued into January, I raised the issue with the owner.
-He admitted that the agency had lost staff and taken on new retainer clients, so they were finding it difficult to allocate bandwidth for TinyPilot, as I was their only hourly client.
-He recommended I switch to a retainer agreement to guarantee priority.

-I was annoyed.
-They deprioritized my project and expected me to make a bigger commitment to them?
-At the same time, I get it.
-The agency is a small business too, and they want to prioritize long-term clients rather than one-off jobs.
-The agency told me back in October that I'd get priority as a retainer client, but I didn't realize how much of a difference that would make.

-If I were to do it again, I'd buy one 30-hour block as a trial hire for the agency and then switch to a retainer agreement for the remainder of the project.
-Having guaranteed hours on the agency's schedule seems to yield better quality, as I have protected time on their schedule instead of just a few scattered hours throughout the month.
+If I were to do it again, I'd buy one 30-hour block as a trial hire for the agency and then switch to a retainer agreement if the trial hire worked.

+Having guaranteed hours on the agency's schedule yielded better quality.
+When they were squeezing my project in a few scattered hours at a time, the work was inconsistent and often felt rushed.

 ## What I did well

 ### Write a spec

+I think a trap most clients fall into is that they hire an expert and then assume that the expert just knows everything.
+Or they wait for the expert to ask questions.
+If I'm hiring an expensive expert, I want to minimize the amount of time they have to spend extracting information from me.
+I write down everything I can think of before I even start the search process.

+This has a double effect.
+Not only does it save billable time on the project, it also makes clients take you seriously.
+I've heard this again and again from people I hire, one of the reasons that they took me on as a client was that I had already put a lot of work into a project spec when I approached them.
+That signals to them that I'm not going to just make them play twenty questions with me to find out what I want, and I'm not just hiring them on a whim.

 When WebAgency started drifting out of scope and redesigning pages outside of TinyPilot's purchase flow, the CEO was embarrassed and told me I was 100% correct because he knew I'd spelled that out in the spec.

 Clients take you much more seriously if you write a spec.
 A lot of clients will wait for the freelancer or agency to tease information out of them.

 You feel like you don't know where to begin, but you actually know a lot.
 Just write down what you can think of.

+When they asked me what other websites I liked, I took that seriously.

 ### Automate